I'm 19 and was 6 weeks pregnant when I decided on a medical abortion at a Marie Stopes clinic

 After taking the second set of tablets I left the clinic and was escorted home by car.
 (My lovely boyfriend stuck by me throughout it all).

 I immediately began to feel period pain like cramps and twinges, I also felt incredibly nauseated.

 I left the tablets to dissolve in my mouth for half an hour.
 They become very chalky but they don't taste of anything in particular.

 It got to the point where I was crying in the car from my pains and I was sick in the car.
 Not very attractive.
 However, this didn't last very long! about an hour or so.
 Trust me it's not the worst pain.

-When I arrived back home I was worrying because I hadn't started to bleed, but the pains had stopped.
+When I arrived back home I was worried because I hadn't started to bleed, but the pains had stopped.

 I began to bleed about two hours after.

 The bleeding was very very intense.
 It was leaking through the pads, my knickers and my trousers.
-I did start to worry about the bleeding, I panicked wondering how I could loose so much blood and survive!
-But I suppose us women adapt to that every month.!
+I did start to worry about the bleeding, I panicked wondering how I could lose so much blood and survive!
+But I suppose we women adapt to that every month!

 I decided to just sit on the toilet until the worst had passed.
 I can tell you, it is not the most pleasant of situations.
-I passed hand fulls of blood and several clots.
+I passed handfuls of blood and several clots.
 The bleeding did begin to decrease once the pregnancy had been lost.

 I did cry, and I did feel very emotional, but I do not regret